 ranging block duration

 ranging round duration

-Ranging slot duration is not used for NBA-MMS-UWB.
+ranging slot duration

 The time unit used in specifying the durations of ranging block, and ranging round is the RSTU as specified in 6.9.1.5 of IEEE 802.15.4z.
 Ranging devices shall realize this ranging block structure such that the tolerance in the ranging block duration with respect to the PHY clock shall be within ±100 ppm.

 For a given block configuration, each ranging block is referenced by a ranging block index relative to the first block in that configuration (block number zero).
 Each ranging round in any ranging block is referenced by a ranging round index relative to the first ranging round in the current ranging block.
 Similarly, each ranging slot in a ranging round is referenced by a ranging slot index relative to the first ranging slot in the ranging round.

 A ranging round is a period of sufficient duration to complete one entire range-measurement cycle.
 An initiator and a responder may use one or multiple ranging rounds from the first ranging block of a ranging session and repeat the same ranging round usage pattern in subsequent ranging blocks.
 The round hopping, as specified in 6.9.7.3.3 of IEEE 802.15.4z, may be optionally applied to an NBA-MMS-UWB ranging session, while the transmission offset does not apply to the NBA-MMS-UWB ranging.

+Extending over 4z slot based ranging modes, for MMS multiple consecutive ranging slots may be allocated for a single packet transmission.
+The ranging slot duration, the ranging round duration, and the ranging block duration shall be chosen as an integer multiple of 300 RSTUs (i.e., 250us).

 Figure 1.1.1.2 – Time diagram for an example of block-based mode